 Over the last 14 years, Koya has conducted hundreds of executive searches across the United States and around the world.
 Our team has grown, our methodology has sharpened, and the range of services we offer has diversified.
 But we have never strayed from our mission: To help our clients achieve their missions by providing customized, strategic and innovative support and services for acquiring and retaining exceptional talent.

-Executive recruiters continue to be in hot pursuit of chief human resource officers and other senior-level HR leaders across the nation.
+Executive recruiters continue their hot pursuit of chief human resource officers and other senior-level HR leaders across the nation.
 Just recently, Koya Leadership Partners placed Zenobia Hargust as the new CHRO of Saint Joseph’s University (SJU) in Philadelphia.
 Koya vice president Amy Sugin led the search along with consultant Charlotte Harris.
 SJU, a Jesuit university,

 NEWBURYPORT, Mass., Oct.
 3, 2018 – Leading national executive search firm Koya Leadership Partners has hired prominent executive search expert Maureen Alphonse-Charles as Managing Director.
 Based out of Koya’s Boston office, Alphonse-Charles will help deepen the firm’s work across nonprofits and mission-driven organizations, building a bridge between nonprofits, the corporate sector, and corporate boards.
 Additionally, she has developed a tracked record of

 ALEXANDRIA, VA, MARCH 27, 2018 – The National Women’s History Museum today announced it retained Koya Leadership Partners, a leading national executive search firm that works exclusively with mission-driven clients, to conduct the search for the Museum’s next leader.
 The Museum is a 501(c)(3) nonprofit organization dedicated to educating Americans about the diverse contributions of